Skip to main content

 Getting started in two minutes

 Getting started takes about five minutes.
 Paste the cooking poll URL into the order form or send it via live chat.
-Tell us the close date, your current vote count, and the leader's count if you can see it.
-Within 60 minutes our ops team replies with one of three answers: yes, the mechanic is deliverable, here is the price, ETA, and recommended pacing mode; yes but with a surcharge for an email or account gate, here is the adjusted quote; or no, this mechanic is outside scope, no charge.
+Tell us the close date, your current vote count, and the leader's count if visible.
+Within 60 minutes our ops team replies with one of three answers: yes and here is the price, ETA, and pacing mode suited to your recipe poll's deadline and structure; yes but with a surcharge for an email or account gate; or no, this mechanic is outside scope, no charge.
 Pay only after you have seen the cooking-specific quote.
-You then get a dashboard link to track delivery in real time, and mid-order changes — push the daily anchor, switch to last-48h, add votes, narrow geography to a local fair's region — are handled on chat at no extra cost.
+You then get a live-progress dashboard link.
+Mid-order adjustments — switching from even-pace to a last-48h push as the deadline approaches, adding votes, restricting the IP pool to a local fair's county, splitting an order across two category entries — are handled on chat at no extra cost.
+If your recipe contest requires a confirmation email per vote, our email-vote service handles the inbox provisioning, and brand giveaway platforms that demand full account creation use our sign-up vote stack.
 Launch-period orders over 1,000 votes get founder-reviewed fulfilment; see the founder profile for context.
-If your recipe contest gates each vote behind a confirmation email, our email-vote service handles that step, and brand contests on a giveaway platform that needs an account use our sign-up vote stack.

 Common Cooking contest votes use cases